noraworld/blog/_posts/en/2025/07/2025-07-05-my-first-sauna-experience.md

 author: [
   "noraworld"
 ]
-description: "Summarizing my feelings and experiences from visiting a sauna for the first time in my life on June 26, 2025."
+description: "On June 26, 2025, I experienced a sauna for the first time in my life, and I gathered my thoughts and experiences from the occasion."
 image: "https://noraworld.github.io/box-ivysaur/2025/07/07/d92ad5ef39e8c5c0d03d355e57467bcf.jpg"
 date: 2025-07-05 19:00:00 +09:00
 tags: [